-Our staff works year-round to continue growing our programs and to bring the Bozeman community new and important language & culture opportunities.
+Our staff works year-round to continue growing our programs and to bring the Bozeman community & The State of Montana new and important language & culture education opportunities

 Hannah Jacobsma ~ Program Coordinator Hannah became intrigued by the French language from a young age through ballet.
 It wasn’t until college that she became fully engaged in learning the language, and ended up pursuing a degree in French.
 During that time, she lived 6 weeks in Arles, France, where she studied the History of French Photography.
-In college, she enjoyed the weekly French conversation group at a local coffee shop and performed in various multicultural language department performances.
 In the autumn following her college graduation, Hannah moved to Samatan, France, a village of just under 2,000 people.
 There, she was an English Teaching Assistant in a middle school and trade school.
 In this role, she loved teaching language through songs and stories, and enjoyed finding new ways to let students express their individuality and creativity through language.
 She also enjoyed teaching an adult English class at the local Samatan library!
 In January 2018, Hannah moved to Bozeman to work for an outdoor adventure camp for girls.
 She now works as a French coach, is the WLI-MT Program & Event Coordinator, and teaches K-5 ballet classes in Manhattan, MT!
-She is very passionate about empowering young people in all facets of life, and believes the power of cultural understanding can move mountains.
-She can’t wait to share the beauty of French language with her students this year.
+She is very passionate about empowering young people in all facets of life, and believes the power of cultural humility can move mountains.

 Kristen Wolf ~ Senior Coach / Mentor Kristen (@LaLobaLista) completed her curriculum and instruction master’s degree at MSU in 2015.
 Her background as a Montessori & Spanish teacher has led her to understand the process of language acquisition and human development in truly meaningful ways.
 Kristen enjoys creating a community with her classes.
 La Loba Lista’s (the ready/ clever Wolf) teaching style is engaging, story based and supported by current language acquisition research (comprehensible input).
 She is a dynamic educator and presenter.
 Kristen recently earned the distinction of Montana Language Teacher of the Year for 2019.
 She is blessed with two children and a very supportive husband, as well as three dogs.
 Kristen loves getting outside and enjoying the beauty of Montana and its vibrant communities.
 She has travelled extensively and lived in Spain.
 She encourages you to come participate in or observe a class!!